sagiking/Python-Ransomeware/README.md

 in the path thats written in the program, and decrypt only the files with the specific extensions thats wriiten in the enc_ext list, the program using the same method and xor the data with the key.

+The server script is for getting the key and store it, its store the data in a file thats called .logs

-The encryption program need a listening http server on port 80 that can store post requests for it to work.
+The encryption program need a listening http server on port 80 that can accept post requests for it to work, you can use the python script i uploaded thats called server.py, or make yourself a new one.

 Any use of the software is at your own risk!